 Sam Smith is a Brit, born and raised in London.
 (I love me a British anything, actually, having had a strong case of anglophilia since the moment I realized I had no chance of becoming a princess and living in a castle if I stayed in America.
 Being a First Lady just doesn't have the same appeal.)
 His cousin is Lilly Allen, another highly talented musician with a true gift of singing/composing.

+But his music, oh his glorious music!
+It connects to a deep place in each person, because he writes about the desire to love and be loved in return.
+In the Lonely Hour was inspired when he fell in love with a person that didn't return his love.
+Like so many people, the exquisite pain of unrequited love drove him to a dark place and taught him a definition of loneliness he hadn't experienced before realizing he had never received true, romantic love before.
 One last thought: if I hear one more person say "Stay with Me" glorifies a one night stand, I will shake my fist at the sky and protest the lyrical ignorance of our nation.
 This would never happen if people paid attention during their literature classes or read more books.
 Never!
 But I digress.
 If one listens to the words, it's about the deep desire for love, and how love in random places and faces and brief interludes cannot and does not fill that need or end that quest.
 But that deep desire drives an individual to try to fill the void and make believe that their is a true connection, all the while still longing for the real thing.
 It's actually a tragically beautiful, gut wrenching song, truth be told.
 And yes, I love it and I sing it like I'm part of a Southern Baptist choir whenever it comes on.
 Yes, people.
 I saaaaang it out, real loud and real proud.
+Sam Smith's music is a beautiful mix of talent and soul.
+His own inspiration comes from soul greats like Aretha Franklin, Stevie Wonder and Adele.
+Anyone that can mix that up successfully is sure to produce a great album.
+See for yourself here:

 How can you not like Lana Del Rey?
 Listening to her music is like being transported to those dervish years of Studio 54, back when it was swanky, star studded and detrimentally sinful.
 I don't know how she gets such a legit late 60's sound and look without seeming like a poser, but she does it kids, she does it.
 She even has that lank, long hairdo and sad 60's bedroom eyes that can only be accomplished by layering on about 20 coats of mascara, partying all night, and going to bed without washing your face, then rising and repeating.
 Seriously, that's how you get that eye makeup look.
 I should do a youtube video on how to get the perfect smokey bedroom eye look, except I hate makeup and lack this basic life skill.